harshdeep-5911/harshdeep-5911/README.md

 ## 🚀 Projects

-- [Project One](https://github.com/harshdeep-5911/Skill-Exchange) — • Engineered a full-stack MERN application that enables professionals to exchange services through a skillbased credit system.
+- [Skill-Link](https://github.com/harshdeep-5911/Skill-Exchange) — • Engineered a full-stack MERN application that enables professionals to exchange services through a skillbased credit system.
 Implemented features such as real-time chat (Socket.IO), service request system, skill credit system, and dynamic profiles.
-- [Project Two](https://github.com/harshdeep-5911/Office-Management-System) — • Designed and developed an Office Management System with modules for Ticket Management, Helpdesk Management, and Grievance Management.
+- [Office-Management-System](https://github.com/harshdeep-5911/Office-Management-System) — • Designed and developed an Office Management System with modules for Ticket Management, Helpdesk Management, and Grievance Management.
-- [Project Three](https://github.com/harshdeep-5911/Superbike_Rental_Hub) — • Developed a dynamic motorcycle rental platform that allows users to search, book, and manage rentals with a clean and responsive UI.
+- [Superbike_Rental_Hub](https://github.com/harshdeep-5911/Superbike_Rental_Hub) — • Developed a dynamic motorcycle rental platform that allows users to search, book, and manage rentals with a clean and responsive UI.
 Prioritized user convenience, safety, and reliability.

 ---